dessertivore/learning-go/README.md

 `/addition` - `POST` - e.g. `curl -X POST http://127.0.0.1:8080/addition -H "Content-Type: application/json" -d '{"numsToAdd": "1,2,3,4,5"}'` returns `15`
 The addition endpoint here will sleep for 5 seconds, 10 times.
 As the `sleeping` is done asynchronously, the full function will take 5 seconds.
 Total time taken will be printed to console.

+`/shopping` - `POST` - e.g. `curl -X POST http://127.0.0.1:8080/shopping -H "Content-Type: application/json" -d '{"items": ["banana","apple"]}'` returns `["banana","apple"]` and stores the list for you to add to upon next post request.
+This is a basic stateful API endpoint to test concurrency with stateful APIs.

 ### Project Euler code
 ```sh